 The cities we are drawn to all have a culinary tradition of untold richness as well as a certain tension, be it political instability, the tug between East and West, the clash between modern and ancient identities, migration, rapid gentrification, bankruptcy, or a post-colonial hangover.
 Our decision to get started in a city is always the result of a trip filled with many meals where we are given in intimate view of that tension, right there on the table.
 By getting lost in this warren of independent food purveyors struggling to preserve or adapt tradition in fast-paced urban life, we start to discover the deep complexity and true flavor of the city.
 At present, you’ll find our regular dispatches from Athens, Barcelona, Istanbul, Lisbon, Marseille, Mexico City, Naples, Porto, Queens (NY), Shanghai, Tbilisi and Tokyo.

-As travel resumes, Culinary Backstreets is restarting our work with a new set of safety guidelines designed for the physical well-being of our guests, guides and members of the local community that we encounter.
+As travel to most of the cities where we work has resumed, Culinary Backstreets is working with a new set of safety guidelines designed for the physical well-being of our guests, guides and members of the local community that we encounter.
 These guidelines have been developed in line with the best practices published by governments and health officials in the countries where CB works with regard to restaurant and tour and trip operation.
 With these procedures in place, our guests — led by our team of professional guides, who are being trained accordingly — can explore with peace of mind.
 The new procedures we are instituting include:

-Disinfection: Our guides will carry hand sanitizer and provide it to guests frequently while also encouraging them to wash hands whenever a sink is available.
-Our guides will carry other disinfecting wipes to clean surfaces during the tour or trip.
+Disinfection: Our guides carry hand sanitizer and provide it to guests frequently while also encouraging them to wash hands whenever a sink is available.
+Our guides also carry disinfecting wipes to clean surfaces during the tour or trip.

-Wearing masks: Our guides will wear masks whenever necessary.
-We will request that guests come to the tour with their own mask, although our guides will provide masks to those who do not have one.
+Wearing masks: Our guides and guests wear masks wherever required by local regulations.
+We request that guests come to the tour with their own mask, although our guides will provide masks to those who do not have one.

-Visiting restaurants safely: Our tours and trips will only visit restaurants and shops that are adhering to official safety standards and regulations and, where applicable, have been certified as such.
-We will also avoid visiting restaurants during peak times so that they are less crowded and in order to not displace hungry locals.
-In restaurants and shops, our guide will make sure that our guests adhere to the establishments’ social distancing rules and will always ascertain whether the rules are being followed by other diners.
+Visiting restaurants safely: Our tours and trips only visit restaurants and shops that are adhering to official safety standards and regulations and, where applicable, have been certified as such.
+We also avoid visiting restaurants during peak times so that they are less crowded and in order to not displace hungry locals.
+In restaurants and shops, our guides make sure that guests adhere to the establishments’ social distancing rules and ascertain whether the rules are being followed by other diners.

-Tasting food safely: Our guides will make sure that food is sampled and distributed safely and according to local health regulations.
-There will be no sharing or reusing of utensils or dishes.
+Tasting food safely: Our guides make sure that food is sampled and distributed safely and according to local health regulations.

 Culinary Backstreets’ mission has always been to preserve, protect and celebrate local culinary traditions and the unsung heroes of the kitchen.
 Now, more than ever, we remain focused on this goal.
-As the cities we work in reopen for business, we are paying close attention to the physical, economic and psychological well-being of their local communities and the people who keep them fed.
-We view this restart as an opportunity for cities to develop a tourism model that makes sense for them and that avoids the mistakes of the past, and for companies like Culinary Backstreets to be part of that process by renewing our commitment to a more sustainable way of traveling and working.
+These days, we are paying close attention to the physical, economic and psychological well-being of the local communities and the people who keep them fed.
+We view this as an opportunity for cities to develop a tourism model that makes sense for them and that avoids the mistakes of the past, and for companies like Culinary Backstreets to be part of that process by renewing our commitment to a more sustainable way of traveling and working.
 By joining our tours and trips, you are contributing to this effort, which includes:

 Supporting independent businesses: Small, independent businesses are what make our cities and their culinary landscape so spectacular.
 These businesses — from neighborhood bodega in Barcelona to grill joints in Tokyo — are highly vulnerable these days and it is particularly challenging for them to adapt to the new conditions.
 Our support, now more than ever, is particularly important.